goFrendiAsgard/jurnal-chiml/examples/README.md

-# Scenario
+# Problem

-We want to compare `HTTP-API`, `BPMN`, and `CHIML` and see the advantage/disadvantage of each technology.
+We want to give a brief example about how `CHIML`, `HTTP-API`, and `BPMN` can be use in order to orchestrate the pre-existing components to achieve a greater goal.

+We will keep the explanation as short as possible as we want the readers to state their opinions by directly looking at the implementation.

-The database used is [Chinook sample database](http://www.sqlitetutorial.net/sqlite-sample-database/).
+We use the database from [Chinook sample database](http://www.sqlitetutorial.net/sqlite-sample-database/).
 The structure of the database is as follow:

 ![Database Diagram](components/sqlite-sample-database-diagram.png)

 In this scenario our goal is to group `tracks` based on the `genres`.
-For every track we will show it's track name and it's album title.
+The expected data is as follow

 ```json
 [